chorismate/caesium/README.md

 - Complete auto-scheduling by end of Q4 2023

-## Licensing
-Caesium is [unlicensed](https://unlicense.org/) and is therefore in the worldwide public domain.
-I want to write software, not to sue people over licenses, which, after all, are legal constructs.

-Do whatever (but be nice).

 ## FAQ

-### Why isn't there a graphical interface?
-Because Caesium is currently in a very early development stage.

 ### C and Python in one project!?
 I'm implementing the wrapper, user interface, and manual scheduler in Python